Optimal Regularized Online Allocation by Adaptive Re-Solving

-\begin{Theorem} Under Assumptions \ref{asm:basic}-\ref{asm:nondegeneracy}, there exists a constant $c_2>0$ such that any dual-based algorithm $A$ attempting to approximate $\blambda^*$ with $\E\norm{\blambda_t-\blambda^*}_2\le c_2D(t+1)^{-1/2}$ incurs a worst-case regret lower bound:
+\begin{theorem} Under Assumptions \ref{asm:basic}-\ref{asm:k-thmoment}, there exists a constant $c_2>0$ such that any dual-based algorithm $A$ attempting to approximate $\nu^*$ with $\E\norm{\nu_t-\nu^*}_2\le c_2D(t+1)^{-1/2}$ incurs a worst-case regret lower bound:

-\end{Theorem} We prove this theorem by constructing a one-dimensional strongly convex reward and bound the regret by leveraging the probability estimation of a Binomial distribution.
-Note that the lower bound can also be controlled by both dual approximate error $\E\sum_{t=1}^{\tau} \norm{\boldsymbol{\lambda}_{t-1}-\boldsymbol{\lambda}^*}^2_2$ and early stopping effect $\E(T-\tau)$.
-Here $\blambda^{\ast}$ is the deterministic dual solution when the resource constraint is fixed at $d$.
-In sharp contrast, the dual solution $\blambda_t$ in our adaptive framework Algorithm~\ref{alg:framework} aims to approximate $\blambda^{\ast}(d_t)$ where $d_t$ is the updated constraint at time $t$.
-Intuitively, the rationale behind constraint update is that, at time $t$, the decision should be made in consideration of the remaining resources $d_t$ at hand instead of the initial resource $d$.
+\end{theorem} We prove this theorem by constructing a one-dimensional strongly convex reward and bound the regret by leveraging the probability estimation of Binomial distribution.
+Note that the lower bound can also be controlled by both dual approximate error $\E\sum_{t=1}^{\tau} \norm{\nu_{t-1}-\nu^*}^2_2$ and early stopping effect $\E(T-\tau)$.
+Here $\nu^{\ast}$ is the deterministic dual solution when the resource constraint is fixed at $d$.
+In sharp contrast, the dual solution $\nu_t$ in our adaptive framework Algorithm~\ref{alg:framework} aims to approximate $\nu^{\ast}(d_t)$ where $d_t$ is the updated constraint at time $t$.
+Intuitively, the rationale behind constraint update is that at time $t$, and the decision should be made considering the remaining resources $d_t$ at hand instead of the initial resource $d$.
 Algorithm \ref{alg:ogd}, however, without constraint update, suffers from early stopping $\E(T-\tau)\ge \Omega(\sqrt{T})$ and is thus not optimal.

-\begin{remark} Theorem \ref{thm:ogd_lb} suggests that Algorithms \ref{alg:ogd} and \ref{alg:SAA} fail to reach the optimal regret under our assumptions because they all seek to approximate a deterministic $\blambda^*$.
+\begin{remark} Theorem \ref{thm:ogd_lb} suggests that Algorithm \ref{alg:ogd} fails to reach the optimal regret under our assumptions because they all seek to approximate a deterministic $\blambda^*$.
 In fact, even if we know the exact distribution $\mathcal{P}$ and its optimal solution $\blambda^*$, we are still unable to make our dual-based algorithm optimal by just choosing $\blambda_t=\blambda^*$.
-Theorem \ref{thm:ogd_lb} gives a rigorous evidence that our constraint-update algorithm outperforms other prior ones without constraint update such as the online gradient decent studied by \cite{balseiro2021regularized,balseiro2022best}.
+Theorem \ref{thm:ogd_lb} gives rigorous evidence that our constraint-update algorithm outperforms other prior ones without constraint update, such as the online gradient descent studied by \cite{balseiro2021regularized,balseiro2022best}.